Clinical Research Toolbox

 While you can use your proposal as a template for your protocol, a proposal is written to only obtain support for your study.
 A study protocol contains detailed instructions on how the study will be conducted and includes information to meet regulatory requirements (if applicable).
 Advancing Health provides protocol templates for use in interventional and non-interventional clinical studies.

-If your study is testing a new drug, or an approved drug outside of its approved use, then you will have to submit a Clinical Trial Application (CTA) to Health Canada.
+If your study is testing a new drug, or an approved drug outside of its approved use, then you will have to submit a Clinical Trial Application (CTA) to Health Canada

 All Health Canada-regulated clinical trials require maintenance of essential documents.
 Good Clinical Practice (GCP) is an international standard for the design, conduct, performance, recording, analyzing, and reporting of research that involves human participants.